VoltCruelerz/OwlMarble-Magic/classes/warlock/Warlock.md

 ##### Eldritch Regeneration [New]

 When you cast a spell of first level or higher, you regain hit points equal to the level of the spell.

+##### Innate Weapons [New]

+You can use a bonus action to grow a natural weapon from part of your body, which you are proficient with and can use to make melee weapon attacks.
+It lasts until you use a bonus action to dismiss it.

+Each time you create a natural weapon, you determine its appearance, such as claws or horns, and select an appropriate physical damage type.
+On a hit, it deals 1d10 + your Strength modifier, and you can push the target up to 10 feet away from you.

+When you cast a spell that requires a melee weapon, such as Green-Flame Blade, you can use a weapon you created with this ability instead of the weapon required by the spell.

 ##### Resilient Form [New]